AllenSWDB/allenswdb.github.io/databook/glossary.md

   How often sinusoidal components of as signal or structure repeat per unit of distance.
   When used in reference to drifting gratings, spatial frequency means the distance between the bars of the grating.
 Typically measured as cycles per degree.

+Spontaneous activity
+  A period of an experiment where there is no external stimulus.
+In visual experiments this usually has the stimulus monitor fixed at mean luminance (e.g. so the light level doesn't change from that during the visual stimulation periods).
+In other experiments, that is not true.

 Targeted structure
   The brain region where data was collected from.